vladyslavgusakovskiy/devops_todolist_kubernetes_task_5_working_with_deployments/INSTRUCTION.md

 4. Deploy the Horizontal Pod Autoscaler (HPA) - kubectl apply -f hpa.yml

 Choice of Resource Requests and Limits
 These are standard values for a lightweight web app.
 The minimum CPU (50m) and memory (64Mi) ensure basic performance.
-The limits (200m CPU, 128Mi memory) prevent exces
+The limits (200m CPU, 128Mi memory) prevent excessive resource usage.

 Choice of HPA Configuration
 Minimum replicas set to 2 to ensure high availability.
 Maximum replicas set to 5 to handle peak traffic.
 Autoscaling triggers when CPU or memory utilization exceeds 70%.
 This setup ensures the app scales efficiently based on workload.